9ssi7/gopre/internal/infra/README.md

 ## Subfolders

-### `config`

-This subfolder contains the code responsible for managing application configuration.
-It typically includes:

-* **Configuration loading:** Reading configuration values from various sources, such as environment variables, configuration files (e.g., YAML, TOML, JSON), or a configuration server.
-* **Configuration validation:** Ensuring that the loaded configuration values are valid and consistent.
-* **Configuration access:** Providing a convenient interface for other parts of the application to access the configuration values.

 ### `messaging`

 (If using CQRS) This subfolder contains the implementation of the messaging infrastructure used to publish and consume domain events.
 It typically includes: